0dataapp/1click-proof/README.md

 ---

-If you want to deploy code directly from your machine without Docker via the CLI:
+If you want to deploy code directly from your machine without Docker via the [Caprover CLI](https://caprover.com/docs/cli-commands.html):

 ```
 git clone https://github.com/0dataapp/oneclick-proof